spacelift-io/user-documentation/docs/vendors/ansible/ansible-galaxy.md

 !!! tip
     We also check for the alternative `.yaml` extension for the paths listed above.

+We can also use a custom location for a requirements file based on the filepath provided in `SPACELIFT_ANSIBLE_REQUIREMENTS_FILE` environment variable.
+More details in the [reference](reference.md#overriding-default-requirementsyml-file-location) section.

 As an example, try using an example `requirements.yml` file.